 Compulsion Channel 5

-This particular production company has utilised our facility, vehicles and car extrication extras in th filming and production of Compulsion.
-Our vehicles (fire engines and ambulanes) where used to mock up scenarios and our expert car extrication team (formed through Merseyside Lowland Search and Rescue Volunteers) had the thrill of being part of the filming and production.
+This particular production company has utilised our facility, vehicles and car extrication extras in the filming and production of Compulsion.
+Our vehicles (fire engines and ambulances) were used to mock up scenarios and our expert car extrication team (formed through Merseyside Lowland Search and Rescue Volunteers) had the thrill of being part of the filming and production.

 The four-part thriller is written by Sarah Deane (Moving On, Clink) and directed by Noreen Kershaw (Call the Midwife, Pitching In, Our Girl).
 The cast is led by Leanne Best (Young Wallander, Cold Feet), a paramedic who develops a gambling addiction while attempting to cope with PTSD after a fatal train crash.

 AXA utilised our facility and vehicles to film a Christmas advert on reminding people to take extra care to help give the Emergency Services a break.
 You can view the advert on the link below.